aishmam1999/pjain24/Cloud Computing/ITMO-544/Week-4/questions.md

 ## Chapter 02 - Designing for Operations

 ### 1. Why is design for operations so important?
-Because the majority of the life cycle of the service is spent operating the service.
-Design for operating from the begining is required to enhace the system against future features
+   * In full life cycle of any software or system operations is the biggest cycle.
+Hence optimal operations design is important.
+   * A good design for operations is cost effective and increases productivity of any organization or team.
+   * System will be more reliable, stable and consistent.

 ### 2. How is automated configuration typically supported?
-It is usually supported by using a text file with a well-defined format.
-Reading and updating the state can be done through an API or the configuration file.
+   * Using Text files
+   * Binary blob files
+   * Using API
+   * From source code repository

 ### 3. List the important factors for redundancy through replication.